mconour/starwords-constructor/README.md

 ## Installation

-To run Word Constructor on your local machine, follow these steps:
+To run StarWords Constructor on your local machine, follow these steps:

 1. Clone the repository to your local system.
 2. Navigate to the project directory using the command line.